 But, you gotta be first in line to get one, because if you decide to stand around and chit-chat, they’ll be long gone, and you’ll be sorry.
 Real sorry.

-How to make Chess Squares
+How to make the Southern Chess Squares Recipe

 - Grease a 9″ x 13″ baking dish.